 and is not fully or at all visible in the model viewview that is represented in the modeling mode

 Model view is available also in the drawing mode and it is represented in its own window.

-, Tekla Structures displays the "Objects outside the work area" warning message.
+, Tekla Structures displays a warning message.
 Click Expand to extend the work area to see the reference model in the model view.

 The reference model is inserted in the current phase of the Tekla Structures model.